CONSERVATION TILLAGE

 Water management: Cover crops can help reduce soil erosion and runoff, which can improve water quality

-Benefits of Cover Cropping
+Cover Cropping

 The need for cover cropping is increasingly important as agriculture becomes more intensive, with a greater focus on high-yield crops and heavy use of fertilizers and pesticides.
 Cover cropping can help farmers reduce their reliance on synthetic inputs and promote more sustainable farming practices.
 In addition, as climate change continues to affect agricultural systems, cover cropping can help improve soil resilience and reduce the negative impacts of extreme weather events.